 The fact that such a wide variety of plant communities exhibit similar individual size distributions is quite remarkable.
-The plant communities differed in their limiting resources, dominant plant type (i.e., trees, shrubs/succulents, forbs/grasses), levels of natural and human disturbance, water and nutrient availability, and other abiotic environmental factors.
-The fact that such a wide range of communities display such similar size distributions suggests that common ecological processes may govern plant community structure in very different communities (Anfodillo et al. 2013).
+The plant communities differed in their limiting resources, dominant plant type (i.e., trees, shrubs/succulents, forbs/grasses), levels of natural and human disturbance, water and nutrient availability, and other environmental and edaphic factors.
+The fact that such divergent communities display similar size distributions suggests that common processes may govern plant community structure in very different communities (Anfodillo et al. 2013).

 If the assumptions of demographic equilibrium theory (Muller-Landau et al. 2006b) hold in forest and non-forest communities alike, individual size distributions arise from a dynamic equilibrium between growth rates that change as a power-law function of size, and a constant (or at least size-independent) mortality rate (Lai et al. 2013).
-This line of reasoning is based on the idea that size asymmetric competition will impact growth and mortality when the plant is small, but once a plant is established in the community, mortality is likely independent of size.
-Thus, if the size threshold of the survey is low enough, we could see deviations from the Weibull model, with the Pareto distribution describing the best fit in smaller sized trees, with a Weibull distribution for larger individuals, as observed in several large temperate and subtropical forest plots (Lai et al. 2013).
-While such a mixed model did not provide a superior fit in any of our study plots, we did observe strongly size dependent mortality in the BFEC forest plot from 2005-2001 (data not shown), despite the superior fit of the Weibull.
+This line of reasoning is based on the idea that size-asymmetric competition will impact growth and mortality when the plant is small, but once a plant is established in the community, mortality is likely independent of size.
+Thus, if the size threshold of the survey is low enough, we could see deviations from the Weibull model, with the Pareto distribution describing the best fit in smaller sized trees and a Weibull distribution for larger individuals, as observed in several large temperate and subtropical forest plots (Lai et al. 2013).
+While such a combined model did not provide a superior fit in any of our study plots, we did observe strongly size dependent mortality in the BFEC forest plot from 2005-2011 (data not shown), despite the superior fit of the Weibull.
 Thus, caution must be exercised in inferring particular assumed processes (i.e., size-independent mortality) from the fit of models to emergent patterns like individual size distributions.

 While the Weibull provided the best fit to the size distribution in every case, some sites exhibited systematic departures from the predicted pattern.
 At one extreme, the most abundant size class was frequently not the smallest one; below some threshold size, abundance dropped off.
 These deviations could reflect sampling errors in finding the smallest individuals within each plot.
 However, the exhaustive sampling strategy for the herbaceous communities left the plot virtually bare.
-At the other extreme, the actual size distribution also deviates from the Weibull for largest plants in most of the sites, with the Wiebull underestimating the observed frequency of large plants.
-The larger number of large plants could represent systematic deviations from the assumptions of growth and mortality for particular dominant species.
-These deviations demonstrate that while simple models provide effective descriptions of plant size distributions, site-specific conditions may lead to departures from their predictions (Coomes et al. 2003, Anfodillo et al. 2013).
+At the other extreme, the actual size distribution also deviates from the Weibull for largest plants in most of the sites, with the Weibull underestimating the observed frequency of large plants.
+The high number of large plants could represent systematic deviations from the assumptions of growth and mortality for particular dominant species.
+These deviations demonstrate that, while simple models provide effective descriptions of plant size distributions, site-specific conditions may lead to departures from their predictions (Coomes et al. 2003, Anfodillo et al. 2013).

-Across communities, the fact that all twelve sites conformed to the power law linking forests, plantations, and crop populations reinforces the conclusion that the cross-community size-density scaling relationship arises from the constraints of geometric packing and/or energy use (Deng et al. 2012).
+Across communities, the fact that all twelve sites conformed to a power law linking forests, plantations, and crop populations is consistent with the conclusion that the cross-community size-density scaling relationship arises from the constraints of geometric packing and/or energy use (Deng et al. 2012).
 At the same time, the fact that our mixed-species herbaceous communities had lower plant densities than crop populations with a similar mean plant mass suggests that differences in individual size distributions among communities affect the relationship between total plant density and mean plant mass.
 Specifically, populations or communities with narrow, relatively uniform size distributions (e.g., crops) can pack in more individuals than communities exhibiting skewed, higher-variance distributions.
 The development of formal theory linking variation in individual size distributions to cross-community scaling relationships would greatly expand our understanding of how the varied relationships between size and abundance reflect ecological processes.